Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 A supplier (payee) can accept or reject bids made on invoices in which she is the payee.
 If she accepts the bid, the invoice is transferred to the relevant investor and the bid amount of the tokens is transferred to her.
 She can redeem the tokens from the bank.

+### 6.4 Acceptance and rejection of bids

-To reject a bid, use `post /api/v1/reject_bid` and pass the transaction id of the bid as a parameter:
+To accept a bid, use `post /api/v1/accept_bid` and pass the transaction id of the bid as a parameter:

 Sample input
 ```